pukkapies/urop2019/README.md

 projectname.create_config_json('/srv/data/urop/config.json')
 ```

 A list of available parameters and their properties can be found in the documentation within 'projectname.py'.
+In short, it contains five categories of parameters:

+1. **model**: any network-related parameters.

+2. **optimizer**: name and learning rate of the optimiser.

+3. **tags**: customised tags for dataset input pipeline.

+4. **tfrecords**: parameters used when generating the tfrecords.

+5. **config**: any parameters related to the training algorithm and the dataset input pipeline.

 (need more doc on projectname.py!!)

 If you wish to change any parameters, e.g. change learning rate to 0.005 and batch